Ivan Demidov craze hitting Montreal Canadiens fans | TSN

-Jerseys sold out, flight being tracked: Habs fans reaching peak Ivan Demidov craze levels
+Jerseys sold out, stakeout at Toronto airport: Habs fans reaching peak Ivan Demidov craze levels

+Fervent Habs fans sporting Canadiens jerseys flocked to Toronto’s Pearson Airport Thursday night to catch a glimpse of rookie Ivan Demidov touching down on Canadian soil.

+“We love you, Demidov!” fans shouted as the Montreal Canadiens prospect lugged his hockey bags into a van waiting for him outside the arrivals section.

+Various fans and beat reporters were on Demidov watch, tracking his flight from Istanbul on livestreams before it touched down in Toronto where he’ll join the rest of the Habs before their Saturday night game against the Leafs.

+The Canadiens announced Tuesday that they signed the 19-year-old Russian forward to a three-year entry-level contract within hours of his KHL team saying their top scorer would be heading to the NHL.

-If you’re a Habs fan and looking to show up to rookie Ivan Demidov’s first game wearing his no. 93, you’ll have to wait.
+But if you’re a Habs fan and looking to show up to his first game wearing his no. 93, you’ll have to wait.

 The Montreal Canadiens’ official Tricolore Sports store is sold out in all sizes of the jersey after the team announced on Wednesday that Demidov would be the 30th player in NHL history to wear the number, according to Hockey Reference.